AF-1/lms-dynamicplaylists/README.md

 I think SQLPlayList used to display the currently playing dynamic playlist at the bottom of that page.
 Since DPL3 uses a different plugin name the reference to the old DPL version 2 is broken.
 But so far I have no reports that this breaks SQLPlaylist's main features: assisting you in creating dynamic playlists and making them available to DPL3.
 Just ignore this error.
 </p></details><br>

-<details><summary>»<b>I'd like a localized/translated version of DPL.</b>«</summary><br><p>
-Most of the strings in <i>Dynamic Playlists 3</i> are localizable. <b>But</b> the <b>built-in playlists</b> are <b>not</b> localizable.
-The translation would have to include not only the names of the now more than 180 built-in playlists but also the names of their playlist parameters and the strings for the different values they can take.
-In the end I don't think the benefit of localized/translated strings is really worth the added complexity and effort even if it could be done.
-And I wouldn't want to release a semi-translated plugin.
-</p></details><br>

 <details><summary>»<b>There's more than one DPL context menu item now.
 What's <i>preselection</i>?
 How does it work?</b>«</summary><br><p>
 For <b>artists</b> and <b>albums</b> DPL will show a <b>second context menu</b> that allows you to <b>preselect</b> this artist/album while browsing your music library.
 DPL will remember your (pre)selection (<i>until the next LMS restart</i>/rescan).<br>Once you're finished preselecting artists/albums go to DPL's menu and use this selection with any dynamic playlist that makes use of the <code>PlaylistPreselectedArtists</code> or <code>PlaylistPreselectedAlbums</code> playlist parameter.
 There are some built-in dynamic playlists to get you started (in the <i>Songs</i> group).
 And it's very easy to add to your custom dynamic playlists.
 See <a href="https://github.com/AF-1/lms-dynamicplaylists/wiki/DPL-playlist-format#user-input-parameters"><b>wiki</b></a> for more information.
 </p></details><br>